GilianPonte/gilianponte.github.io/_pages/year-archive.md

   - /wordpress/blog-posts/
 ---

 Hey there!
 My name is Gilian Ponte.
 I am an Assistant Professor at Rotterdam School of Management, Erasmus University Rotterdam.
 In my research I try to address societally relevant issues in marketing.
 Currently, I work on the balance between privacy protection (using differential privacy) and the ability to derive insights from data.
 For example, is it still possible to derive profits from targeting under a privacy protection guarantee for consumers?
 For the near future, I would like to study misinformation and online echo chambers.

+I obtained my PhD at the University of Groningen.
 My two excellent promotors during my PhD were [Jaap Wieringa](https://www.rug.nl/staff/j.e.wieringa/) and [Tom Boot](https://sites.google.com/view/tomboot/home).

 Previously, I have worked for two years as a web analyst at Blokker Holding (a major retailer in the Netherlands).

 Probably about 70%-90% we write as academics does not end up in journals.
 In this blog, I would like to share the things that I think are still interesting to share with a more general audience.
 Some pieces are more research heavy while in other posts I will try to address practitioners or students. *Please be aware that some of the posts below were written a very long time ago.
 I keep them on here to observe the progress over time.*